 The software will run under Linux, Ubuntu, or Solaris under WINE, with compatibility set to Windows XP Service Pack 3.
 Use WINE's default C compiler, and create the folder "C:\Program Files\Adminsoft Accounts" Then install, and tell the installation program you want to put the folder 'Adminsoft Accounts' in to the 'C:\Program Files' folder.
 It may not create the shortcuts for you, so you may have to do that manually.
-The other 'issue' is that when you exit the accounts system, when running as Freeware it tries to fire up your default browser to show our web page, but this may fail.
+The other issue is that when you exit the accounts system, when running as Freeware it tries to fire up your default browser to show our web page, but this may fail.
 Not really a problem.
 Though WINE, thinking there is a problem, may display some messages, but it should be OK.

 Please note: If you're actually using Windows and not installing on a Linux box using WINE, we do NOT recommend you install into 'C:\Program Files' as the security built into Windows can prevent the program from running.
 Most other folders are fine, we recommend simply installing it into your root folder (ie. C:\) which is the default location.

-If it fails to install, you may need to install the software on a Windows PC first, and then copy the 'Adminsoft Accounts' folder and it's contents over to your Linux or Apple machine.
+If it fails to install, you may need to install the software on a Windows PC first, and then copy the 'Adminsoft Accounts' folder and its contents over to your Linux or Apple machine.

 Maybe.
-If your old accounts system can output it's data in some form of ASCII file (as text or CSV say), then Adminsoft Accounts can probably load it up.
+If your old accounts system can output its data in some form of ASCII file (as text or CSV say), then Adminsoft Accounts can probably load it up.
 The import function in Adminsoft Accounts is very flexible, and allows you to define each field in the input file, and test it prior to actually importing.

 This is probably because you have entered a positive value as the 'Quantity'.
-Each accounts system seems to have it's own way of dealing with credit notes!
+Each accounts system seems to have its own way of dealing with credit notes!
 In Adminsoft Accounts, you should enter a negative value for 'Quantity' and a positive value for the price each.
-The theory being, if you're raising a credit note, it's because you are receiving something back, hence a negative value for 'Quantity'.
+The theory being, if you're raising a credit note, its because you are receiving something back, hence a negative value for 'Quantity'.
 But whether you're selling something or receiving it back, the actual value of that item will always be positive.
 If you enter a positive value for a 'Quantity', it will warn you, but will not stop you from doing it.

 There could be one of several reasons.
 First thing is to make sure you have setup the email correctly.
-If not using Microsoft Outlook, Adminsoft Accounts needs to know your email SMTP host address, any login name & password, and a port number (if any port other than the usual port 25 is used), and whether SSL is required (this is a security level now used by quite a few email servers).
-To do this select 'Setup' from the top menu bar, then select 'Miscellaneous' and then 'Defaults and Variables'.
+If not using Microsoft Outlook, Adminsoft Accounts needs to know your email SMTP host address, any login name & password, and a port number (if any port other than the usual port 25 is used), and whether SSL or TLS are required (they are security protocols now used by quite a few email servers).
+To do this select 'Setup' from the top menu bar, then select 'Miscellaneous' and then 'Settings'.
 Also check the user login details, as it is possible to set up SMTP details for a particular user that will then override the main SMTP setup.
 If the setup information is OK, it might be a problem relating to the email software, or your email host.
 Adminsoft Accounts can use one of two types of built in email system: Windows CDO (which comes with Windows), and Chilkat (which is third party software).
 Currently, we prefer Chilkat, as this has shown to be more tolerant of the various security systems in use by email hosts.
 However, it does require an entry in the Windows registry.
 If you have elected to use Chilkat (which is the default), the software will try to register it for you.
 But it isn't always successful.
 If you're getting error messages when trying to use Chilkat check to see if the file chilkatax-9.5.0-win32.dll exists in your Adminsoft Accounts folder.
 This is critical, if it isn't there email Adminsoft for support.
 The file then needs to be registered:

 In all Windows versions earlier than Vista, do the following: